Quick Look at the Best Healthy Meatloaf Recipe

 Instructions

-- Mix: Add all ingredients into medium mixing bowl and mix thoroughly (I usually just use my hands) until well-combined.
+- Combine: Add all ingredients to a large bowl and mix thoroughly (feel free to use your hands) until well-combined.

-- Cool: Let cool slightly before transferring to plate and cutting into thick pieces with a sharp knife.
+- Cool: Let cool slightly before transferring to a plate and cutting it into thick pieces with a sharp knife.

 Notes

-- Ground Beef/Ground Pork: if you don’t have ground pork you can just use 1.5lbs total of ground beef)
+- Ground Beef/Ground Pork: if you don’t have ground pork, you can use 1.5 pounds total of ground beef.

-- Spraying Bread Pan Beforehand: You don’t need to spray your bread pan before use, there is enough fat in the meat that it doesn’t end up sticking.
-But if you want to it doesn’t hurt.
+- Spraying Bread Pan Beforehand: No need to spray the bread pan before use, there is enough fat in the meat that it doesn’t end up sticking.
+But if you want to, it doesn’t hurt.

-- How to store it: Store in an airtight container in the refrigerator for up to 3-5 days.
-It makes really good leftovers!!
+- Storage: Store in an airtight container in the refrigerator for up to 3-5 days.
+It makes really good leftovers!

 Rhonda Cassar says